 No, but here is a link for free cursive writing instruction. http://www.k12reader.com/subject/composition/handwriting/cursive-handwriting/

 Does LiteraSee have vocabulary lists?

 We offer a mix of familiar and rare words whenever possible; however, it is surprising how many students need the definitions of seemingly simple words.
-Always check to ensure your student understands the reading list words and can put them in a sentence.
+Always ensure your student understands and can use the words in a sentence.
 Because vocabulary is language-based and writing definitions takes too much time from the lesson, we write unfamiliar words on a list and discuss the meaning at least once a week or until learned.

 How many homophone pairs are included?